Blue mussel: Uses and ecosystem services

 Blue mussels are filter feeders and play a vital role in estuaries by removing bacteria and toxins.

 Mytilus edulis is commonly harvested for food throughout the world, from both wild and farmed sources.
-Mussels are a staple of many seafood dishes in various cuisines including Spanish (especially Galician), Portuguese, French, Dutch, Belgian, Italian and Turkey as midye dolma.
+Mussels are a staple of many seafood dishes in various cuisines including Spanish (especially Galician), Portuguese, French, British, Dutch, Belgian, Italian and Turkey as midye dolma.
 They are also commonly used as lab animals.
 Blue mussels were also harvested by the indigenous peoples of North America.

 Blue mussels are starting to decline in areas such as the Gulf of Maine.
 Historical references have shown a decrease of about 40 percent in the last fifty years.
 This can cause a future problem because mussels are foundation species providing homes and protecting other small animals in the intertidal zone like small fish as well as filtering the water.
 Mussels filter out bacteria, metals, and toxins, that would increase significantly without mussels around.
 Ocean acidification due to increasing atmospheric carbon dioxide is projected to reduce the growth and survival of blue mussels; in turn, this could drastically reduce their positive impact on coastal water quality.